pirilya/specialisterne-download-task/readme.md

 Sometimes a file takes a long time to download.
 This setting tells the program how many seconds it should wait for a download before giving up on it.

 If you set this to a high number, the program will probably take a longer time to run.

-# Error messages

-I've tried to make sure that if something goes wrong, the program writes you a reasonably understandable error message that tells you what the something is.

-If you get an error message that is many lines long, and has bits of code in it, that's not one of mine, and it means things went wrong in a way I didn't predict was possible.
-I suggest you try running the program again, and if the issue keeps happening, download a fresh copy of config.json and start over on editing it to have the settings you want.